C4V4H/Calculator/README.md

 # Calculator
 Calculator in java

-(until the version b.0.2 all the program was done by "C4V4H")
+(until the version b.0.2, the program was fully done by "C4V4H")

 # Update ver. b.0.2
 Pach Notes: